BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 All Different Now: Juneteenth, the First Day of Freedom by Angela Johnson, E.B.
 Lewis (Illustrator)

-Told through the eyes of a little girl in free-verse poetry, the book tells the story of the first Juneteenth.
-The picture book also includes notes from the author and illustrator, a timeline of important dates, and a glossary of relevant terms.
+Told through the eyes of a little girl on a plantation in Texas as she hears about the Emancipation Proclamation, this book follows the story of the first Juneteenth.
+The lyrical free-verse prose is offset wonderfully by the painterly, watercolor illustrations depicting scenes from that day, which show the emotion felt as the former slaves become free people.
+The picture book also includes notes from the author and illustrator, a timeline of important dates and a glossary of relevant terms.

-Cooper tells the story of a young girl named Mazie, as she talks to her father about the meaning of Juneteenth.
+This picture book tells the story of a young girl named Mazie, as she talks to her dad about the meaning of Juneteenth.
 Together, they remember the struggles and the triumphs of their ancestors and get ready to celebrate freedom.
+Cooper’s easy-to-read words and oil-painting artwork show the heartfelt relationship between Mazie and her father, as well as their connection to those who came before them.

 Juneteenth Jamboree by Carole Boston Weatherford, Yvonne Buchanan (Illustrator)